guhilling/cdi-test/README.md

 * Fast because the CDI-Container is started only once for the whole scenario.
 * Well tested.
 * Supports mocks and test alternatives for CDI beans.
 These can be activated per test class.
-* Support for some ejb features to test jee application components:
+* Support for some EJB features to test JEE application components:
     * Inject EntityManager via ``@Inject`` or ``@PersistenceContext``
     * Injection of Stateless Beans